ePages-de/epages-devportal/_posts/2022/2022-02-03-from-translation-agency-to-freelance-translators.md

 Making sure that our online shop administration is up-to-date in all of our languages is one of the tasks our team, Team Emerald, is responsible for.
 Our team has worked with a translation agency for several years.
-The advantages of working with an agency are: Fairly quick turnaround times, good availability, they have a pool of many translators for almost every language and take care of managing communication with the translators.
+The advantages of working with an agency are: Fairly quick turnaround times, good availability, they have a pool of many translators for almost every language, and take care of managing communication with the translators.
 In the past, our team only managed localization for one of our products and the cooperation with the agency worked fine.

 But in 2020, we took over the localization management for another product, for which translations had previously been managed by a different team and translation agency.